-Status: Construction Underway - 17% complete
+Status: Construction Underway - 30% complete

 Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 for approximately 3 miles in Santa Ana.
-Construction began on February 20, 2019, and during the quarter activities included the installation of retaining walls at Lincoln Avenue and preparation for the demolition of the HOV ramp bridge, scheduled to take place in early August 2019.
+Construction began on February 20, 2019, and during the quarter activities included continued installation of retaining walls at Lincoln Avenue and demolition of the HOV ramp bridge at Main Street in early August 2019.
 The project is expected to be completed in early 2021.